Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 Newborn Pomeranian Puppy Stage

 When the puppy is firstborn, its ears and eyes are shut.
 Only his senses of taste, touch, and smell work, but they’re not fully functional.
-He can respond to discomfort, pain, and minor disturbances, and cry or whine to let you know.
+He can respond to discomfort, pain, and minor disturbances by crying or whining to let you know.

 His body temperature is significantly lower than that of a mature dog, and he cannot tolerate cool weather.
 To facilitate ideal development, the room should be kept quite warm (around 80 degrees), and breeders achieve this by using heating pads and/or heat lamps.

-Newborn pups need their mother to stimulate the defecation and urination process, as they can’t do it for themselves.
+Newborn pups need their mother to stimulate defecation and urination, as they can’t do so on their own.

 A puppy’s first goal in life is to find food and warmth.
 Although they don’t yet have teeth, their nails are fully grown and might need to be trimmed within the first week of birth.

-Their main activities are to seek nourishment from their mother and to sleep as much as possible.
+Their main activities are seeking nourishment from their mother and sleeping as much as possible.

 Newborn pups typically sleep, sometimes twitching or moving slightly to adjust their position.
 The twitching occurs because their primary sleep is REM sleep, a stage characterized by higher brain activity.